 Pot producer Canopy launches CBD-infused beverage line in Canada

-Nov 5 (Reuters) - Canadian pot producer Canopy Growth Corp WEED.TO on Thursday launched its first cannabidiol (CBD) infused beverage line in Canada, banking on continued demand for cannabis drinks which have gained popularity during coronavirus-related lockdowns.
+Nov 5 (Reuters) - Canadian pot producer Canopy Growth Corp WEED.TO on Thursday launched a cannabidiol-infused beverage line in the country, betting on sustained demand for cannabis drinks that gained popularity during coronavirus-led lockdowns.

+The "Quatreau" line of sparkling waters will come in two variants — one with only cannabidiol (CBD) and the other with a limited amount of tetrahydrocannabinol (THC), the cannabinoid which causes a high, the company said.

+Shares of the pot producer, which is backed by Corona beer maker Constellation Brands Inc STZ.N, rose 8% as investors have been hopeful that beverages could provide a way for weed producers to make money after years of massive losses.

 A non-psychoactive compound derived mainly from the hemp plant, CBD is being researched for various medical applications and has found increased use as a relaxative.